Converting Fractions to Decimals: A Deep Dive into 3/5

 The Significance of Prime Factorization in Decimal Conversion

-The prime factorization of the denominator plays a crucial role in determining whether a fraction will result in a terminating or repeating decimal.
-If the denominator's prime factorization only includes 2s and/or 5s, the resulting decimal will terminate.
+The prime factorization of the denominator has a big impact in determining whether a fraction will result in a terminating or repeating decimal.
+Plus, if the denominator's prime factorization only includes 2s and/or 5s, the resulting decimal will terminate.
 If the denominator contains prime factors other than 2 or 5, the resulting decimal will repeat.

 For example: